-By leveraging actual online user behavior, we allow advertisers to deliver specifically targeted ads to consumers through websites within Gourmet Ads and through our partners, providing reach to over 100 million potential users.
+By leveraging actual online user behavior, we allow advertisers to deliver specifically targeted ads to consumers through directly managed websites across Gourmet Ads and via Reach Extension through our partners, providing reach to Billions of potential users.

 As the advertisement which is served to the consumer is based upon absolute relevancy, it can be on a page that’s not directly related to the product being advertised, thus expanding the opportunity to communicate with potential consumers.

-So what Behavioral Targeting (or actions) are available to be targeted?
+So what Behavioral Targeting Signals are available to be targeted?

 Gourmet Ads can basically track any behavior or action required by the advertiser, however generally speaking the most commonly requested behaviors include;

-- Visiting sites within a vertical (ie food, wine, beer, coffee, restaurant or BBQ sites)
+Visiting niche sites within a vertical (ie food, wine, beer, coffee, restaurant or BBQ sites)